No, You Won’t Be Flying In Hydrogen-Powered Passenger Planes

 That’s why virtually all of the renderings of hydrogen-fueled planes look like flying wings instead of narrow tubes with long wings.
 That design gives space for the hydrogen tanks that can be separated from the passengers, and enough room for enough fuel to be carried in the plane.
 Of course, these airplanes don’t exist, aren’t being built and won’t fit in current airports, so there are a lot of people trying desperately to find alternatives to this.

-One of them is Professor Pilidis.
+One of them is hydrogen combustion aviation engine expert.
 He and his team explored the concept of longitudinal tanks underneath the passengers.
 That’s a non-starter in my opinion, as the boil off problem would be maximized as well as the potential for hydrogen to leak into the under deck that is directly below the passengers or into the passenger cabin of the aircraft in sufficient quantities that a simple electrical short or closing circuit or coffee machine coil or microwave could cause ignition.

 Another concept is being touted by Robert Miller, Professor of Aerothermal Engineering at the University of Cambridge and Director of the Whittle Laboratory.
 In a recent discussion with Michael Liebreich, he posited the idea that somehow it would be possible to simply elongate the fuselage and have enough hydrogen inside the fuselage in ball-shaped tanks for 5,000 km ranges.
 This seemed reasonable, but as I said to Liebreich when I dined with him and others in London recently, it fails the simple sniff test of ballasting the plane.
 As noted, you can’t intersperse the hydrogen with the passengers.
 You can’t put some ball-shaped tanks behind the cockpit others in the middle of the plane and others at the rear.
 The boil off and leaking safety concern and the massive temperature differential between liquid hydrogen and flesh and blood passengers, as well as flight attendants being able to service passengers and flight crew, precludes it.